cedadev/jasmin-workshop/exercises/ex02/README.md

 ---
 title: Interactive computing on a sci server
 author: Fatima Chami
-Videos:
 ---

 # Exercise 2: Interactive computing on a sci server

 ### Scenario

 I need to do a random sampling of my dataset to estimate the distribution of sample mean.
-I need to use the random number generator function available in the numpy library in Python.
+I need to use the random number generator function available in the Numpy library in Python.
 I need to test this function.
 I also need to check if there is a potential multithreading with Numpy array arithmetic e.g. dot product.

 ### Objectives